Fixel-Institute/BRAVO/docs/PythonModules/MultiChannelActivity.rst

-BrainSense Streaming Pipeline
+Multi-Channel Activity Pipeline
 =============================================

 Overview
 ---------------------------------------------
-The BrainSense Streaming Pipeline is a Python module specific for handling BrainSense Streaming data format from Percept.
+The Multi-Channel Activity Pipeline is a Python module specific for handling multi-channel recording data format from third party medical device.
 This section will go over all functions implemented and provide sufficient details on pipeline implementation.

 Methods
 ---------------------------------------------
-.. automodule:: Percept.BrainSenseStream
+.. automodule:: Percept.IndefiniteStream
     :members: